Power diagrams and Morse Theory: Discrete Morse theory

-We recall the main definitions of the discrete Morse theory developed by Forman.
-A very good introduction to the subject is \cite{MR900443}.
-We show that, though the coherent triangulation is not in general a simplicial complex, it has another nice property: for every two faces $\alpha\subset\gamma$ with $2+\dim(\alpha)=\dim(\gamma)$ all there are two faces $\beta$ of the coherent triangulation in between $\alpha$ and $\gamma$.
-Hence, discrete Morse functions on the coherent triangulation have the same nice properties as discrete Morse functions on a simplicial complex.
+We first give the definition of a discrete Morse function and show next that the Delaunay tesselation has the property that for every two faces $\alpha\subset\gamma$ with $2+\dim(\alpha)=\dim(\gamma)$ there are two faces $\beta$ of the Delaunay tesselation in between $\alpha$ and $\gamma$.
+This property will be important for constructing the discrete Morse function.